 Video: Casting Off & Docking

-Check.
-Check.
-Now, the tricky part about casting off are the factors outside of our control.
+Haley: Check—check.
+Now, the tricky parts about casting off are the factors outside of our control.
 Wind and current play a huge role in how we do it.
 So let’s start with casting off in windless conditions.

 Casting Off: Windless Conditions

-If there’s no wind or current, it’s pretty straight forward.
+Haley: If there’s no wind or current, it’s pretty straightforward.
 Once we are clear of any traffic, we cast off the bow and stern lines.
 Then, we shift into forward while slowly turning our boat away from the dock.
 Simple, right?
 Well, more often than not, there is some kind of wind.
 So we have to know how to cast off in windy conditions.

 Casting Off: Windy Conditions